-- by understanding the truth being studied more clearly; - by understanding the sources of the sensations or reactions I experience in this consideration; - by deepening my understanding of the implications of what I have grasped for myself and for others; - by achieving personal insights into events, ideas, truth or the distortion of truth and the like; - by coming to some understanding of who I am (What moves me, and why?) and who I might be in relation to others.
+- by understanding the truth being studied more clearly; - by understanding the sources of the sensations or reactions I experience in this consideration; - by deepening my understanding of the implications of what I have grasped for myself and for others; - by achieving personal insights into events, ideas, truth or the distortion of truth and the like: - by coming to some understanding of who I am (What moves me, and why?) and who I might be in relation to others.

 A major challenge to a teacher here is to formulate questions that will broaden students' awareness and impel them to consider viewpoints of others, especially of the poor [5].
 It is important to note that teacher may not impose his/her viewpoints.
 Thus, teacher respects the student's freedom.
-It is possible that, even after the reflective process, a student may decide to act selfishly and to reject growth.
+Thus, teacher respects the student's freedom.